 In Seeing Black and White in a Gray World, Bill Arnold challenges Adam Hamilton's best-selling book, Seeing Gray in a World of Black and White, by addressing the question of whether we need more gray in the world around us, or whether it would be better — when all is said and done — if we were to see more black and white.

-Bill Arnold is an ordained elder in the Kentucky Conference of The United Methodist Church.
-He has served as professor of Old Testament studies at Asbury Theological Seminary since 1995 and has published twelve books.
+Bill Arnold (PhD) is an ordained elder in the Kentucky Conference of The United Methodist Church.
+He has served as Professor of Old Testament studies at Asbury Theological Seminary since 1995 and has published many books and scholarly articles.